nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-windows.md

 **Limitations:**

-*   As a 64 bit virtual image, it cannot be installed on a 32 bit system.
+*   As a 64 bits virtual image, it cannot be installed on a 32 bit system.
 *   MP4 video conversion is not supported because of distribution rights limitations.

 {{! /multiexcerpt}}